An original Whetman Equipment product.

 Second Tow

-This second tow can be used as a contact towline.
-It has many other uses which includes to connect to the main line with a clove hitch enabling a shorter length of main line to be deployed.
+The second tow can be used as a contact towline.
+It has many other uses which includes to connect paddler to kayak if solo or to connect to the main line with a clove hitch enabling a shorter length of main line to be deployed.
 It can be used to cinch around a paddle shaft & allow it to float free, also useful should a throwline rescue be deployed into a gully; once thrown the throwline end can be clipped into the short tow & the rescuer is then hands free to prepare to tow out the casualty.
 Another application is should the wearer be assisting from the rocks on a rocky landing in swell he may wish to be held in position on a belay line connected to the short tow to prevent being washed into the sea.

 Training & Practise